danialgoodwin/dev/android/testing/robolectric-cheat-sheet.md

         }

-6. In a console at the root of your project, run `gradlew clean test`.
-When it's done it will say success, otherwise there will be a link to the report that will explain the error(s).
+6. In a terminal at the root of your project, run `gradlew clean test`.
+When it's done it will say success, otherwise there will be a link to the report that will explain the errors (in `<project-root>\app\build\reports\tests\debug\`).
 For my laptop, this "clean test" process takes about ten seconds.

 That's it!
 Now that Robolectric is running, you can start to learn more of its APIs to do some more really useful tests.
 See the "Further Resources" section at the bottom for just a few good links that I read.

+If you would like to download the entire simple project: [https://github.com/danialgoodwin/android-app-samples/tree/master/testing--robolectric](https://github.com/danialgoodwin/android-app-samples/tree/master/testing--robolectric)

 ## Error for Robolectric 2.2

     java.lang.UnsupportedOperationException: Robolectric does not support API level 21, sorry! java.lang.UnsupportedOperationException: Robolectric does not support API level 19, sorry!

+This is solved by using 3.0 or `@Config(emulateSdk = 18)` as mentioned above.